microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

   <img width=600 height=auto src="images/pinmanager.png">
   <br>Fig 8 : Pin Configuration<br>
 </p>

-**Note: See the Application Note (AN2912) for more detailed information about MCU configuration, pin connections and Gray-code Decoder application.**

 ## Hardware setup
 The following figure shows the detailed information of the hardware setup.